fdformula/FiniteDifferenceFormula.jl/README.md

 ### function taylor(j, n = 10)

-The function prints the first n terms of the Taylor series of f(x[i+j]) centered at x[i].
-It is here simply for teaching/learning the finite difference method.
+The function prints the first n terms of Taylor series expansion of f(x[i+j]) about x[i].
+It is simply for teaching/learning the finite difference method.

 ## Examples